kambria-platform/kambria-wallet/README.md

 ## The structure

 The `wallet` folder contains the main source code.
-It has 2 sub-folders - `ethereum` and `binance` - which are Ethereum source and Binance source respectively.
+The sub-folders, `ethereum`, is to contain Ethereum source.
 Furthermore, `core` contains source code of re-used components, `static` contains static resouces and `stateMaintainer` is a hero helping to share state between multi browser windows.

 The `src` folder contains test files.
 However, it can be viewed as an example, so to know how to use them, you can refer to `src/*` for details.